kinvolk/coding-game-service/docs/timeline.md

     event::intro::stop-wobble-window

-        This event is fired when the 'move-window' external event is received by the game service (because the shell would have called into ExternalEvent).
+        This event is fired when the `move-window` external event is received by the game service (because the shell would have called into `ExternalEvent`).
 This happens because event::intro::wobble-window is
         listed as a member in the "received" part of listen::intro::wobble-window.
 This will cause `ListenForEvent` to be emitted with `stop-moving-windows`.